-The Fraser Valley is home to special returning run of summer Chinook, which are not found in most of BC’s southwestern streams.
+The Fraser Valley is home to a special returning run of summer Chinook, which are not found in most of B.C.’s southwestern streams.

-This particular run of Chinook, or otherwise known as “Spring” Salmon, are a red fleshed Chinook are present June to August.
+This particular run of Chinook, otherwise known as “Spring” Salmon, are a red fleshed Chinook and are present from June to August.
 Make sure you check the freshwater fishing regulations to ensure the river you are fishing is indeed open to angling.
-Another run that enters as early as late August are the Fall Chinook, which are a white fleshed Chinook.
+Another run that enters as early as late August is the Fall Chinook run.
+These salmon are a white fleshed Chinook.

 There are a lot of variants for the timing for summer Chinook, although there are certain guidelines and specifics one should follow in order to be successful.

-This fishery can sometimes be compared to steelheading as at times they can be difficult fish to find and figure out, but with time on the water, and persistence, you can be an accomplished angler for these fish.
+This fishery can sometimes be compared to steelheading.
+Sometimes Chinook can be difficult fish to find and figure out but with time on the water and persistence, you can be an accomplished angler for these fish.

-Opening day is usually pretty spotty fishing so approach the early season of this fishery with limited expectations.
+Opening day is usually spotty for fishing so approach the early season of this fishery with limited expectations.
 Without a doubt, there are definitely fish in the system, but not in huge numbers.
-One day can be the deciding factor for these fish, where they may not be there one day, and the next day a bunch have pushed in.
+One day can be the deciding factor for these fish.
+They may not be there one day, and the next day a bunch have pushed in.
 The run is quite small, yet they seem to show up in large numbers within a short period of time, making the fishing a bit easier.

 Factors and Variants

 - Water clarity / visibility

 There is not really a premium water height when fishing for springs.
 One can catch fish during very high water, and low water.
 You just have to adjust to the proper spots.
 For the month of July, the rivers are usually running on a high to medium water level.